 (ii) Pulmonary Circulation

-- Systemic circulation transfers oxygenated blood from left ventricles to capillaries in the tissue.
+- Systemic circulation transfers oxygenated blood from the left ventricles to capillaries in the tissue.

 - The oxygen-rich blood is passed to the aorta for distribution into various body sections.

-- The veins and venules later absorb the deoxygenated blood which is rich in carbon dioxide from different parts of the body.
+- The veins and venules later absorb the deoxygenated blood, rich in carbon dioxide from different parts of the body.

 - The deoxygenated blood is transferred back to the superior vena cava, then on to the right atrium.